 The cost of installing electric radiators is a lot less than the cost of installing gas central heating.
 If you’re building an extension or garden room, installing an electric radiator will be a lot cheaper than extending your central heating into the new space.

 All you do is fix the radiator to the wall and plug it in!
 Extending your central heating will require a plumber to lay new piping, which will involve additional expense and a lot of disruption.

 Although the running costs for an electric radiator may be greater than those for a radiator connected to central heating, the cost and inconvenience of extending the system may far outweigh the extra running costs.

 Electric radiators are good for rooms that need extra warmth when you don’t need the rest of your central heating on, such as bathrooms, home offices or home-based treatment rooms.

-In addition, many of our electric radiators are WiFi enabled, which means you’ll be able to control every radiator from your computer or phone.
-In this way you will be able to control the temperature in each particular room so you.
+In addition, many of our electric radiators are WiFi-enabled, which means you’ll be able to control every radiator from your computer or phone.
+In this way, you will be able to control the temperature in each particular room.

 Last year, the UK generated a record-breaking amount of renewable energy, with 40% of electricity being powered from renewable sources – up from 35% in 2021.